Skip to content

 |

-Toddle provides you with a single, intuitive space to manage teaching, track student progress, communicate with families, and stay updated with school activities.
+Toddle provides you with a single, intuitive space to manage your teaching and learning, track student progress, communicate with families, and stay updated with school activities.
 This article will guide you through the key features available on the Toddle web platform.

 To explore all available login options, refer to .

-The cards you see on your homepage may vary depending on the configurations done by the school admin and your role permissions.
+Note: The cards you see on your homepage may vary depending on the school you are teaching at, the configurations done by your school admin, and your role permissions.

 Profile settings